El-Dorado-Market/dkit-demo/README.md

 ## Note on tsconfig.json

+The lowest supported `tsconfig.json` target is ES2022 and also requires lib ES2022 to be specified, due to usage of `Error.cause`.

 Because of the usage of `enum`s, the [erasableSyntaxOnly](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-8.html#the---erasablesyntaxonly-option) `compilerOption` in your `tsconfig.json` has to be turned off.

 ## React + TypeScript + Vite